Dynamics 365 Field Service ROI — What Actually Pays Back

 What "ROI" Means for Field Service — It's Not What the Slide Deck Says

-Vendor ROI calculations for field service software almost always use the same playbook: multiply a claimed efficiency gain by your number of technicians and your average labor cost, and present a headline number.
-A company with 25 techs at $35/hour allegedly saves $400k/year.
+Vendor ROI calculations for field service software almost always use the same playbook: multiply a claimed efficiency gain by your number of technicians and your average labor cost, and present a big headline number.
+A 25-tech company is shown an eye-catching annual saving.
 Those numbers are almost never what happens in practice, for a few reasons:

 - Efficiency gains don't translate directly to cost reduction.
 If your 25 techs become 15% more efficient, that doesn't mean you fire 4 techs.
 It means your 25 techs can take more jobs — which only generates revenue if there's demand to fill that capacity.
 If you're already turning away jobs, this math works.
 If you're not at capacity, it's a utilization improvement, not a cash saving.